andikrueger/AzureCP/For-Developers.md

 - To avoid confusion, consider to completely uninstall standard AzureCP.wsp solution before you deploy your sample.
 - **Always deactivate the farm feature adding the claims provider before retracting the solution**.
 [Check this page](Remove-AzureCP.html) for more information.
-- If you create your own SharePoint solution, **DO NOT forget to include the azurecp.dll assembly in the wsp package**.
+- If you create your own SharePoint solution, **DO NOT forget to include the azurecp.dll and all other NuGet package assemblies in the wsp solution**.

 If something goes wrong during solution deployment, [check this page](Fix-setup-issues.html) to resolve problems.
 In any case, do not directly edit AzureCP class, it has been designed to be inherited so that you can customize it to fit your needs.
 If a scenario that you need is not covered, please submit it in the discussions tab.